|

 PLAN, QUALIFY, FOLLOW-UP

-3 simple steps to make your next
+3 simple "Golden Rules" to make your next

 trade show a success!

-I. PLAN [before your show]
+1. PLAN [before your show]

 One of my favorite quotes is "Failing to plan is planning to fail."